suned/serum/README.md

 If you've been researching Dependency Injection frameworks for python, you've no doubt come across this opinion:

->_"You dont need Dependency Injection in python.
+>You dont need Dependency Injection in python.
->You can just use duck typing and monkey patching!"_
+>You can just use duck typing and monkey patching!

 The position behind this statement is often that you only need Dependency Injection in statically typed languages.